nicklaw5/helix/README.md

 ## Documentation & Examples

-All documentation and usage examples for this package can be found [here](docs).
+All documentation and usage examples for this package can be found in the [docs directory](docs).
 If you are looking for the Twitch API docs, see the [Twitch Developer website](https://dev.twitch.tv/docs/api).

 ## Contributions